andrico1234/personal-blog/content/blog/001-scaffolding-the-repo-for-your-ui-library.md

 ### What about libraries that mix both?

-Libraries like [Chakra UI](https://chakra-ui.com/) and [Material UI](https://material-ui.com/) offer *react* or *core* scoped modules, which give end-users access to multiple components via a single module.
+Libraries like [Chakra UI](https://chakra-ui.com/) and [Material UI](https://material-ui.com/) offer *react* or *core* scoped packages, which give end-users access to multiple components via a single package.

 You might be concerned about your end-user's bundles containing unused components.
 The [Open WC](https://open-wc.org/guides/developing-components/publishing/) offers some best practices for publishing web components, one of which recommends you export your library as ESM.
 Doing so means your end-user can remove unused code during transpilation.